Saiprasad690/Nginx/README.md

 ```bash
 sudo apt install python3-pip -y
 ```
-# Step 2: Create an ansible playbook file and give a name as Nginx-docker-container.yaml
-Mentioned the Ansible playbook file in another file as Nginx-docker-container.yaml

-# Step 3: Run the Ansible Playbook
+# Step 2: Run the Ansible Playbook
 Execute the Ansible Playbook:

 Run the Ansible playbook using the following command: